 If you currently use cocaine, heroin, and / or crystal meth, then it will likely be difficult to qualify for life insurance coverage.
 And, If you are applying for coverage, it will be important to be truthful about your health and your activities on the application for coverage.

 This is because, even if the insurance company ends up approving you for coverage, if you were to die and it is discovered that your application was not truthful, the insurance carrier would not be obligated to pay out the claim.
 This could leave your loved ones without the funds that they may be counting on to pay off debts, final expenses, and/or their living expenses going forward.

 How and Where to Get the Best Life Insurance Premium Quotes

-When seeking the best quotes on life insurance, it is always good to work with a company or an agency that has access to more than just one single life insurance carrier.
-This is because, what many people may not realize, is that life insurance carriers underwrite their coverage different from one another.
+Because, what many people may not realize, is that life insurance carriers underwrite their coverage different from one another.
 This means that you could obtain substantially different rates – and even policy ratings – from different insurance companies, even for the very same benefits.